imredavid64-glitch/datagrabber/README.md

-# datagrabber
-A logic-based engine that transforms web content into JSON/CSV databases for your app.
 Software Grabber: The Data-Building Engine

-The Software Grabber is a high-performance, logic-based data extraction utility designed to bridge the gap between raw web content and structured application databases.
-It is architected as a "Builder Engine," transforming fragmented online information into standardized JSON and CSV repositories to power your software's backend.
+The Software Grabber is a logic-based data extraction utility designed to bridge the gap between raw web content and structured application databases.
+It acts as a "Builder Engine," transforming fragmented online information into standardized JSON and CSV repositories to power your software's backend.

-Core Architecture

-The system uses a modular "Selector Mapping" logic.
-By defining a "Site Map" via CSS selectors, developers can pinpoint exactly which data points to prioritize—such as app names, pricing, or ratings.
-This ensures a clean, consistent dataset ready for immediate integration.

-Installation Guide
+1. Installation Guide

-To set up the environment, run the following commands in your terminal:
+Set up your environment by running these commands in your terminal:

 Windows: